davidchenlee/MESOscope/README.md

 ## To do:
 ### C++
-- figure out why the FOV of 16X is slightly different from 1X
 - how to deal with vector of objects containing pointer-arrays?
+- Implement suppressCrosstalk() flattenField() on the GPU
+- Multithread demuxAllChannels_()
+- Do a post-sequence clean up routine to set the pockels outputs to 0
 - maybe switch to smart pointers for the data.
 Check the overhead
-- (20190812->) Implement suppressCrosstalk() flattenField() on the GPU
-- Multithread demuxAllChannels_()
-- Do a post-sequence clean up routine to set the pockels outputs to 0
 - For the vibratome, show a progress bar for the slicing sequence
 - Maybe install VTK to display tiff images